panda3d/panda3d-docs/programming/audio/manipulating-sounds.rst

    intervals depend on Panda's Thread to restart the sound, and if the CPU is is busy, there's a skip.
 This is not a seamless method, in general.
 Use :meth:`~.AudioSound.set_loop()` instead.
-#.
-There is a bug in Miles sound system, which requires a workaround in Panda3D.
-   At one time, the workaround was causing problems with FMOD, until we devised a new workaround.
-This bug no longer exists, you can ignore it.

 So the easiest way to get a reliable looping sound is to use wav files, and to use :meth:`~.AudioSound.set_loop()`, not sound intervals.
 Of course, when it